socram8888/orca.pet/micromc1/porting.md

 MMC1
 ----

-MMC1 is the closest official mapper, and thus it is an obvious source for porting games from.
+The [MMC1][mmc1] is the closest official mapper, and thus it is an obvious target for porting games from.

 ### Differences with a MMC1